 Growing up in New York, DeGraw has had a strong connection to music since he was born in 1977.
-The son of a prison guard and detox specialist, music was always a constant in his household.
-His sister Neeka and brother Joey are both working with music to this day.
-The story of Gavin DeGraw and his rise to fame begins after a short stay at the Berklee College of Music in Boston.
-After attending the prestigious college for only a year, he decided to attempt to make it as singer in New York City.
-It wasn't until 2002 that DeGraw met legendary producer and founder of J Records, Clive Davis, who signed him to his first major record label recording contract.
+He attended Berklee College of Music in the late 90s in Boston before dropping out after two semesters to chase his ultimate goal of becoming a recording artist.
+In 2002, DeGraw met legendary producer and founder of J Records, Clive Davis, who signed him to his first major record label recording contract.
 It was under the tutelage of Davis that DeGraw released his debut studio album Chariot (2003).

 Since then DeGraw has released five more albums and a number of his songs appear on TV on a regular basis.
 Some of the shows that featured DeGraw's music include Cold Case, So You Think You Can Dance and The Bachelor.
 His music stayed relevant over the past decade and he plans to bring all those hits to one stage this fall when he tours with Andy Grammer.